 Perimenopause is the time leading up to Menopause, when women experience changes, such as irregular periods or other menopausal symptoms.
 Post menopause is the time after Menopause has occurred, starting when a woman has not had a period for twelve consecutive months.

-Establishing a menopause in the workplace pledge
+How to establish a menopause in the workplace policy

 With Menopause in the workplace such a huge issue, affecting performance, productivity, morale and absenteeism, it’s essential that organisations adopt a formalised menopause policy.
 This includes providing menopause training for managers and HR professionals, menopause talks, eLearning and other resources, promoting open dialogue and better understanding of Menopause in the workplace, ensuring appropriate help and support is available for those who need it.